-In all three ways, students pay Syracuse University tuition, receive Syracuse University financial aid, and earn Syracuse University credit, which is calculated into their GPA.
-Note: #2 and #3 refer only to the academic year, not summer.
+In all three ways, students pay Syracuse University tuition, may receive Syracuse University financial aid if eligible, and earn Syracuse University credit, which is calculated into their GPA.

 Can I take a leave of absence during the academic year to study abroad and then transfer these credits back to Syracuse University?

 No, these credits will not be accepted in the absence of the special case petition referenced above.